 Memorable | One of the Best

-I try edamame whenever I see it on a menu.
+We love edamame and try it whenever it is on a menu.
 All too often, it is overly moist or not properly salted or served in meager portions.
 Lucky Robot’s version is just-right salty, crisp, and plentiful enough to share with friends.
+It is a great appetizer to get your appetite started before the sushi rolls start coming.

 We elected to try as much sushi and sashimi as our appetites (and wallets) would allow, starting with a Crunchy Atomic Salmon Maki Roll.
 The quality and freshness of the fish and produce are immediately apparent, and the topping of spicy mayo and Sriracha gives the roll just enough kick to make things interesting.